neo-project/docs/en-us/white-paper.md

 Airlines, operators, banks, restaurants and many other commercial institutions will issue their own points.
 Through a point system, companies encourage the retention of users and multiple consumption.

 The database of issuing organizations are data silos (information silo).
 Organization A can not obtain information of the points system of another organization in a trustless manner, so it is difficult to achieve points interoperability between the two.
 The distribution of points through the NEO blockchain can be disclosed transparently and is credibly accessible by anyone, limiting the powers of the issuer.
-The user's exchange needs and the market maker's profit-making will form a variety of points in the trading market, activate the hidden potential in this system.
+The user's exchange needs and the market maker's profit-making will form a variety of points in the trading market, thus activating the hidden potential in this system.

 #### Supply chain finance